au-research/raido/api-svc/doc/adr/2022-07-21-database-mapping.md

 # Consequences

+* jOOQ has now fully transitioned to being a commercial product
+  * as such, their support for legacy database versions is limited
+  * example: jooq 3.18.0 only supports postgres 15, but at the time I was looking to upgrade jooq, AWS CDK does not yet support postgres 15 (RDS does, just not the CDK yet for some reason)
+  * we can't upgrade to a later version of jooq if it has dropped support for whatever postgres version we're on
 * people have to learn SQL
   * They always did, regardless of mapping tech chosen
   * "I don't want to learn SQL" is not an acceptable position on Raido.